MediaComem/comem-archidep/TEST-MATTER.md

 ## Exercices

-> The exercices of this course illustrate the theoretical concepts.
+> The exercises of this course illustrate the theoretical concepts.
-> You should understand the concepts behind what you did during the exercices,
+> You should understand the concepts behind what you did during the exercises,
 > but you do not need to remember the exact commands used.

-You must know how to deploy a PHP web application on a cloud platform with the Infrastructure-as-a-Service (IaaS) service model, which you put in practice during the following exercices:
+You must know how to deploy a PHP web application on a cloud platform with the Infrastructure-as-a-Service (IaaS) service model, which you put in practice during the following exercises:

 * [Deploy a PHP application with SFTP](ex/sftp-deployment.md) [(diagram)](ex/sftp-deployment.pdf)
 * [Deploy a PHP application with Git](ex/git-clone-deployment.md) [(diagram)](ex/git-clone-deployment.pdf)